nopara73/ZeroLink/README.md

 It is possible to spend the output of a transaction that did not confirm yet.
 Post-mix wallets MUST not do such thing.
 It leads some users to use it more often, than others.

-#### Retrieving Private Transaction Information
+#### Retrieving Transaction Information

 Retrieving private transaction information from the blockchain is the [most challenging](https://hackernoon.com/bitcoin-privacy-landscape-in-2017-zero-to-hero-guidelines-and-research-a10d30f1e034) part of implementing any wallet that aims to not breach its users' privacy.
 Querying the balances of a central server obviously shares private information with that central server.
 Bloom filtering SPV wallets are [not a sufficient](https://groups.google.com/forum/#!msg/bitcoinj/Ys13qkTwcNg/9qxnhwnkeoIJ) way to go.
 At this time there are three types of wallet architechtures, those don't breach the privacy of the users:
-- Full Nodes - Since they download all the transactions the network has nobody can tell who's interested in what transactions.
+- Full Nodes: Since they download all the transactions the network has nobody can tell who's interested in what transactions.
-- Full Block Downloading SPV Wallets - Such wallets download all transactions the network has from the creation of the wallet, consequently they do not need to wait weeks for [Initial Block Downloading](https://bitcoin.org/en/glossary/initial-block-download) and they do not store hundreds of gigabytes of blockchain data.
+- Full Block Downloading SPV Wallets: Such wallets download all transactions the network has from the creation of the wallet, consequently they do not need to wait weeks for [Initial Block Downloading](https://bitcoin.org/en/glossary/initial-block-download) and they do not store hundreds of gigabytes of blockchain data.
 They throw away what they do not need.
 There are currently three implementations of such wallet, all in the testing phase: [Jonas Schnelli's PR to Bitcoin Core](https://github.com/bitcoin/bitcoin/pull/9483), nopara73's [HiddenWallet](https://github.com/nopara73/HiddenWallet) and Stratis' [BreezeWallet](https://github.com/stratisproject/Breeze).
-- [Transaction Filtered Full Block Downloading Wallet](https://medium.com/@nopara73/full-node-level-privacy-even-for-mobile-wallets-transaction-filtered-full-block-downloading-wallet-16ef1847c21) - Which only exists as an idea to date.
+- [Transaction Filtered Full Block Downloading Wallet](https://medium.com/@nopara73/full-node-level-privacy-even-for-mobile-wallets-transaction-filtered-full-block-downloading-wallet-16ef1847c21): Which only exists as an idea to date.

 The good news is that there is an easier and user friendly way to achieve it.
 The post-mix wallet MAY accept deposits to be directly made to its addresses, without mixing.
 Since the input joining is disallowed there is no reason not to enable that.
 However if the post-mix wallet disables it, it can simply query all the Chaumian CoinJoin transactions and all its ZeroLink compliant children, since it is not interested in any other information.
 This would result in drastically better user experience, because it does not need to wait hours for blockchain syncing.

 Furthermore, because  every time a CJ transaction fails a new post-mix wallet output is registered, post-mix wallets SHOULD be monitored in huge depth.
 While it is not unlikely that an attacker ever tries to disrupt any round, because of the reasons detailed above, neverthless a post-mix wallet is recommended to monitor 1000 clean addressess after the last used one.
 In this case a post-mix wallets would still show the right balances if the pre-mix wallet participates in disrupted rounds continously for two days.

-#### Private Transaction Broadcasting
+#### Transaction Broadcasting

 Private transaction broadcasting is a tricky topic.